RandolphKahle/doit-notes/aws-iam-policy.md

 }
 ```

-Each statement represents an AWS API request, such as starting an [[aws-compute-ec2-instance]].
+Each statement represents an AWS API request, such as starting an [[aws-compute-ec2]] instance.

 ```
 {